uceieluez/Merilio/README.md

 This will work for all Twilio plans, including trial plans.
 To sign up for a Twilio account, visit https://www.twilio.com/

-*Trial plans only allow SMS messaging for one verified phone number.
+*Twilio trial plans only allow SMS messaging for one verified phone number.